up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 <!-- more -->
 <!-- nocont -->

-!!! note "Password changes"
-    As of firmware version __1.0.21__, the WAS-110 web UI and SSH default passwords have changed.

 Out of the box, the WAS-110 is not fully compatible with varying ISP OLT configurations, with issues ranging from vendor-specific managed entities to VEIP to IEEE standards such as [802.1X] and [802.1ad].
 Due to these incompatibilities and discovered bugs, a community firmware[^1] has been curated to fix any impeding issues[^2].